-Tomas Venclova is one of the most important cultural figures of XX century.
+Tomas Venclova is one of the most important cultural figures of 20th century.
 He is a poet, prose writer, scholar, philologist and translator of literature.
 He has an immense passion for translating and maintaining the European culture.
 It is mixed with dislike for the totalitarian regimes.

 In his poetry, Venclova focuses on rhythm and sound, and the particular qualities of the Lithuanian language.